Enquiries: Geoff Wellington email@example.com 0400 831 445.

 Lifelong Learning for All God’s People

-Geoff Wellington, as Presbytery Minister (Education and Mission) plans and promotes opportunities for continuing education for ministry in this Presbytery and in relation with NSW/ACT Synod’s Uniting Learning Network (ULN).
+Geoff Wellington, as Presbytery Minister (Congregation Futures) plans and promotes opportunities for continuing education for ministry in this Presbytery and in relation with NSW/ACT Synod’s Uniting Learning Network (ULN).

 Below are Colleges and Centres providing further opportunity.